Icexyu/Group-3-GitHub/README.md

 # Group-3-GitHub
-will be where the group codes the MP or any other coding related projects
+This will be where the Group members code the MP project and/or code other related activities